Yamini2001/LeetCode-Solutions/README.md

   ## Jump Game
   Return the minimum number of jumps to reach index n - 1.
 The test cases are generated such that you can reach index n - 1.

+  ## Merge K Sorted List
+  Merge all the linked-lists into one sorted linked-list and return it.